 The device internal address pointer maintains the address of the last word accessed, internally incremented by one.
-Therefore, if the previous read access was to address n (any legal address), the next Current Address Read operation would access data from address n + 1.
+Therefore, if the previous read access was to address n (any legal address), the next current address read operation would access data from address n+1.
 After the last memory address, the address counter "rolls-over", and the device continues to output data from memory address 00h.

-If a Current Address Read is performed after a Byte Write or Page Write, care must be taken to understand that during the page/byte write command, the address can wrap around within the same page.
+If a current address read is performed after a byte write or page write, care must be taken to understand that during the page/byte write command, the address can wrap around within the same page.

-Upon receipt of the control byte with the R/W bit set to one, the device issues an acknowledge and transmits the 8-bit data word located at the address of the internal address pointer.
-The master will not acknowledge the transfer, but does generate a STOP condition and the device discontinues transmission.
+Upon receipt of the control byte with the R/\overline{W} bit set to one, the device issues an acknowledge and transmits the 8-bit data word located at the address of the internal address pointer.
+The master does not acknowledge the transfer, but does generate a STOP condition and the device discontinues transmission.
 See Figure 11-1.